stanleycharles/AWS/AWS DMS Migration Project.md

 (image)

-Now, we will need the IP CIDR of the AWS environment: 10.16.0.0/16 to fill out the destination case.
+Now, we will need the IP CIDR of the AWS VPC environment: 10.16.0.0/16 to fill out the destination case.
 Then in the target case, click on ``Peering Connection`` and select the peering connection that we configure ealier between the 2 VPCs: ``onpremVPC`` & ``awsVPC``.
+To finish click on ``save routes``.
 Once we've set that, this will mean that the On-premises environment knows how to route traffic through to the AWS environment.

+Next, we need to edit both of the AWS route tables.
+AWS has two routes tables: the Private and the Public.
+But in this demo, we're going to configure just the Public one because the procedure are the same.
+Select awsPublicRT, click on the Route page and click on ``Edit routes``

+(image)

+Now, we will need the IP CIDR of the On-premises VPC environment: 192.168.10.0/24 to fill out the destination case.
+Then in the target case, click on ``Peering Connection`` and select the peering connection that we configure ealier between the 2 VPCs: ``onpremVPC`` & ``awsVPC``.
+To finish click on ``save routes``.

+(By the way, don't forget to configure the awsPrivateRT).

+(image)